rubycentral/cfp-app/docs/website_documentation.md

 Logo, background and favicon images can be uploaded and will be stored in s3 and resized as needed using Rails' builtin [ActiveStorage](https://edgeguides.rubyonrails.org/active_storage_overview.html)).
-The background image can be used by setting a url for a `background-image` style in appropriate html tags in static page content.
+The logo and background images are used in the header and footer and some page templates but can also be applied dynamically in any page using the [logo and background custom tags](#logo-and-background).

 Other general content fields
 include:

 - City: the city for the event (can include the state if desired).